 New InTrain Resources - handouts, and paper forms for draft notes

-- APPLICATIONS will open from 15th April-12th May for annual recruitment to apply to be a psychiatric registrar starting Dec 2019 or later in 2020 - Info here
+- APPLICATIONS have opened and remain open from 15th April-12th May for annual recruitment to apply to be a psychiatric registrar starting Dec 2019 or later in 2020 - use the orange "apply now" link at base of page here

 - New: pre-Exam resources for the MCQ and Essay-style exams! download the on-line 2017 Mocks paper (read the Read Me text file first)